 For this purpose, CTW does not provide refunds:

-In some situations where a student feels that they have erroneously enrolled in a course they did not need to complete, CTW may (at the discretion of management) provide a partial refund by keeping an administration fee.
+In some situations, CTW may (at the discretion of management) provide a refund but an administration fee will apply.

 In the event a student is unable to complete their training due to illness or hardship, CTW may, at its discretion, allow a refund of the fees, provide a student with a complimentary extension of their enrolment period, or provide additional assessment attempts.